Consensys/doc.goquorum/docs/Reference/API-Methods.md

 #### Parameters

-* `parentOrgId`: parent organization ID under which the sub-organization is being added
+* `parentOrgId`: *string* - parent organization ID under which the sub-organization is being added

 !!! note